The Cleaning Lady (American TV series): Casting

 In March 2020, Shannyn Sossamon, Adan Canto, Ginger Gonzaga, and Vincent Piazza were cast in main roles for the pilot.
 However, Sossamon exited the project after the pilot's initial table read.
 On April 6, 2020, Élodie Yung was cast to replace Sossamon in the lead role.
 It was announced that the ethnicity of Yung's character would be changed to match Yung's Cambodian background, but that aspects of Filipino culture would still be integrated.
 On July 2, 2020, Fox extended the cast options for the pilot through September 30, with the previous option having expired on June 30.
 Due to the pandemic, cast options were extended further on October 2, 2020.
 Upon the series order announcement, it was publicized that Martha Millan had replaced Gonzaga in the series and that Piazza had dropped out.
 In addition, twins Sebastien and Valentino LaSalle were also cast in a shared starring role.
 On July 13, 2021, Oliver Hudson was cast to replace Piazza.
 On September 21, 2021, Shiva Negar and Jay Mohr joined the cast in recurring roles.
 On December 14, 2021, Liza Weil and Eva De Dominici were cast in recurring capacities.
 In August 2022, De Dominici was promoted to a series regular, while Chelsea Frei was cast in a recurring role and Naveen Andrews joined as a series regular for the second season.
 On September 27, 2022, K.C.
 Collins joined the cast in a recurring role for the second season.
+In December 2023, Kate del Castillo, Santiago Cabrera, and Clayton Cardenas were cast as new series regulars for the third season.
+The same month, Jacqueline Obradors and Jason Manuel Olazabal joined the cast in recurring roles for the third season.
+Canto died on January 8, 2024, at the age of 42, from appendix cancer.
+On January 31, 2024, Brandon Jay McLaren and JB Tadena were cast in recurring capacities for the third season.
+On November 11, 2024, Yancey Arias joined the cast in a recurring role, while Khalen Roman Sanchez came onboard as a new series regular in a recasting, replacing the LaSalle twins for the fourth season.
+On November 25, 2024, Daniel Bonjour and Alain Uy were cast in recurring capacities for the fourth season.
+On March 18, 2025, Patricia De León and Robert Cicchini joined the cast in recurring roles, while Lea Salonga joined as a guest star for the fourth season.